kalisio/kargo/docs/tips/README.md

 ## How to post process an MBTiles file ?

-The **kargo-toolbox** project comes with the [sqlitepipe](https://github.com/icetan/sqlitepipe) utility can be used such as in the following example:
+The **kargo-toolbox** project comes with the [sqlitepipe](https://github.com/icetan/sqlitepipe) utility that can be used for this purpose.
+The following example shows how to use **sqlitepipe** and [ImageMagick](https://www.imagemagick.org/) to make white pixels transparent on all of the tiles stored within the MBTiles file.

 ```bash
 sqlite3 my-mbtiles.mbtiles